dotnet/corefx/Documentation/project-docs/dogfooding.md

 ## Consume the new build

-Edit your `Program.cs` to consume the new APIs, for exampe:
+Edit your `Program.cs` to consume the new APIs, for example:

 ```CSharp
 using System;